Hüseyin Aygün

 Hüseyin Aygün (born 20 October 1970, Tunceli) is a Turkish lawyer and politician of Alevi Zaza origin.
 He is a former Member of the Grand National Assembly of Turkey for the Republican People's Party (CHP) and a founder of the Tunceli Bar Association.

 Education

 Hüseyin Aygün worked as a lawyer in his hometown after graduating from the Faculty of Law at Ankara University.
 After graduating in 1995, he did not pursue an academic career to which had aspired to.
-He assumed he would be discriminated for being a Alevi Kurd of the political left.
+He assumed he would be discriminated for being an Alevi Kurd of the political left.

 Professional career

 In 1998 he returned to Tunceli where he opened a lawyer bureau together with Özgür Ulas Kaplan.
 He was a co-founder of the Tunceli Bar Association in 2001 and elected its first president.
 He was a human rights lawyer and defended the numerous Kurds before the European Court of Human Rights (ECHR) Besides he established the first newspaper to be published in the Zazaki language.
 According to his own account he was threatened by the Gendarmerie Commander of Tunceli who accused him to encourage people to file cases before the ECHR.